These pages contain in-depth UK statistics on HIV sourced from Public Health England.

 Men who have sex with men

 Around 1 in 20 men who have sex with men (MSM) living in the UK has HIV.
-3,360 men who have sex with men acquired HIV in 2014, the highest level of new diagnoses yet.
+3,360 men who have sex with men were diagnosed with HIV in 2014, the highest level of new diagnoses yet.
 MSM represent almost 55% of people diagnosed with HIV in 2014.
 Read more

 Black African people